 - Food and landscape

-Convenor of the Landscape Research Group; Supervision of PhD and MPhil students; Postgraduate Research (PGR) Committee Member.
+REF2021 Panel member; Supervision of PhD and MPhil students; Postgraduate Research (PGR) Committee Member.

 My research activities feed into my teaching at many different levels.
 At present this is concentrated on PhD supervision and the development of postgraduate opportunities particularly with regard to research training and professionally accredited Masters programmes.
 International links through Editorship of Landscape Research, the various research and teaching projects I carry out provide the impetus for new contacts and links in other countries, visitors to Newcastle and collaborative working.
 I have been involved in a number of PhD workshops in various countries, focusing on publishing in peer review journals and implementation of the European Landscape Convention.

 PhD Research Supervision: